hi-rustin/hi-rustin.rs/_posts/2024-02-01-pre-RFC-cargo-information.md

 ## Poetry

 Poetry has a similar command called `poetry show`.
-This command allows users to get information about a package from the command line.

 For example: